zeptofs/api-documentation/source/index.html.md

 ## Aggregation

-Split will automatically aggregate debits that are:
+Zepto will automatically aggregate debits that are:

 - From the same bank account; and
-- Initiated by the same Split account.
+- Initiated by the same Zepto account.

 Likewise for credits:

 - To the same bank account; and
-- Initiated by the same Split account.
+- Initiated by the same Zepto account.

 Should you prefer aggregation to be disabled, please contact [support@splitpayments.com.au](mailto:support@splitpayments.com.au).
 Note that additional charges may apply.